yuryprokashev/public-writing/serverless-promise-all/readme.md

 - each successful task-worker lambda execution creates the SQS message in SQS task-done-queue.
 - task-tracker lambda listens task-done-queue and keeps track of the tasks that are completed.
 - once all the tasks are completed, task-tracker lambda sends SQS all-tasks-done-queue.
+- tracker files will be stored under `task-done-tracker` folder in the S3 bucket you specified during deployment.